ksheedy/ecommerce-pattern-library/patterns/banner/README.md

   desc: |
     Banner Sign Up is used across the bottom of the home page, product list page, and product details page.
 It is placed below all of the main content for the page, directly above the footer.
 ---
+Banners appear on every page of the website, except the checkout page.